 - Must maintain a cumulative GPA of 2.2.
-A student who loses eligibility due to their cumulative GPA dropping below 2.2 will regain eligibility once their cumulative GPA is back up to 2.2 or higher. - Cannot withdraw from all courses during any term where Live to Chase Initiative funding is received. - Example 1: Student enrolls in 6 credit hours for the 2023 fall semester but withdraws from one class during the semester bringing their enrollment status down to 3 credit hours.
-Since the student completed 3 credit hours during the 2023 fall semester, they will be eligible for Live to Chase funding during the 2024 spring semester as long as they meet the other eligibility requirements.

-- Example 2: Student enrolls in 6 credit hours for the 2023 fall semester and they receive a disbursement from the Live to Chase Initiative.
+A student who loses eligibility due to their cumulative GPA dropping below 2.2 will regain eligibility once their cumulative GPA is back up to 2.2 or higher. - Cannot withdraw from all courses during any term where Live to Chase Initiative funding is received. - Example 1: Student enrolls in 6 credit hours for the 2025 fall semester but withdraws from one class during the semester bringing their enrollment status down to 3 credit hours.
+Since the student completed 3 credit hours during the 2025 fall semester, they will be eligible for Live to Chase funding during the 2026 spring semester as long as they meet the other eligibility requirements. - Example 2: Student enrolls in 6 credit hours for the 2025 fall semester, and they receive a disbursement from the Live to Chase Initiative.
 The student withdraws from all their fall classes.
-Since the student did not complete any of their fall classes and did receive Live to Chace Initiative funds, they will not be eligible for Live to Chase Initiative funding during the 2024 spring semester. - Example 3: Student enrolls in 6 credit hours for the 2023 fall semester, but they withdraw from all 6 credit hours.
+Since the student did not complete any of their fall classes and did receive Live to Chase Initiative funds, they will not be eligible for Live to Chase Initiative funding during the 2026 spring semester. - Example 3: Student enrolls in 6 credit hours for the 2025 fall semester, but they withdraw from all 6 credit hours.
 The student did NOT receive any Live to Chase Initiative funds for the fall term.
-The student will be eligible for Live to Chase Initiative funds during the 2024 spring term since none were received during the fall as long as they meet all other eligibility requirements. - Must continue to meet all other eligibility requirements.
+The student will be eligible for Live to Chase Initiative funds during the 2026 spring term since none were received during the fall as long as they meet all other eligibility requirements. - Must not have graduated from a certificate, diploma, or degree program after receiving a Live to Chase Initiative disbursement. - Must continue to meet all other eligibility requirements.